gptscript-ai/py-gptscript/README.md

 Aside from the list methods there are `exec` and `exec_file` methods that allow you to execute a tool and get the responses.
 Those functions also provide a streaming version of execution if you want to process the output streams in your code as the tool is running.

+### Opts

+You can pass the following options to the exec and exec_file functions:

+opts= {
+    "cache": True(default)|False,
+    "cache-dir": "",
+}

+Cache can be set to true or false to enable or disable caching globally or it can be set at the individual tool level.
+The cache-dir can be set to a directory to use for caching.
+If not set, the default cache directory will be used.

 ### `list_models()`

 This function lists the available GPT models.